MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/choose-network-pattern.md

 ---
-title: Azure Stack HCI deployment patterns
+title: Azure Stack HCI deployment network reference patterns
-description: Azure Stack HCI deployment patterns for single node and two node clusters ms.topic: overview
+description: Select a network reference pattern for single-server and two-node Azure Stack HCI deployments. ms.topic: overview
 author: alkohli
 ms.author: alkohli
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 10/19/2022
+ms.date: 11/01/2022
 ---

 # Azure Stack HCI network deployment patterns

-> > Applies to: Azure Stack HCI, version 21H2; Azure Stack HCI, version 22H2 (preview)
+> > Applies to: Applies to: Azure Stack HCI, versions 22H2 and 21H2

-This article describes a set of network patterns references to architect, deploy, and configure Azure Stack HCI with either one or two physical hosts (nodes).
+This article describes a set of network patterns references to architect, deploy, and configure Azure Stack HCI using either one or two physical hosts.

-The article includes five different deployment patterns.
 Depending on your needs or scenarios, you can go directly to your pattern of interest.
 Each pattern is described as a standalone entity and includes all the network components for specific scenarios.

 ## Choose a network reference pattern